realashleybailey/FileFlows/README.md

 # Setup
-Once the installed you need to configure FileFlow.
+Once the installed you need to configure FileFlows.
 1. First you need to configure a Flow to be used in a library.
    1. A Flow needs one input node (Input File or Video File or another Input Node)
    2. A node can have 0 or more outputs.